a-wozniakowski/scikit-physlearn/README.rst

     @article{wozniakowski_2020_boosting,
-      title={Boosting on the shoulders of giants in quantum device calibration}, author={Wozniakowski, Alex and Thompson, Jayne and Gu, Mile and Binder, Felix}, journal={arXiv preprint arXiv:2005.06194},
+      title={Boosting on the shoulders of giants in quantum device calibration}, author={Wozniakowski, Alex and Thompson, Jayne and Gu, Mile and Binder, Felix C.}, journal={arXiv preprint arXiv:2005.06194},
       year={2020}
     }